openshift/hive/docs/enhancements/cluster-install-apis.md

 #### External ClusterInstall RBAC

 To support an external application providing their own ClusterInstall CRD implementation, Hive will need RBAC to be able to access those objects.
-This can be achieved by using [Aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles).

-Hive will be updated to deploy an empty ClusterRole `hive-controllers-clusterinstall` which will contain no rules, but will match the label `hive.openshift.io/aggregate-to-hive-clusterinstall`.
-Integrating components will need to deploy a ClusterRole with this label and rules that provide Hive all permissions on their custom ClusterInstall CRD.

-This will not be required for ClusterInstall implementations that live within Hive. (including AgentClusterInstall)
+Hive will ship with a role granting full access to the apigroup "extensions.hive.openshift.io".
+CRDs which implement the interface should use this apigroup regardless if they are in Hive or external.

 ### Cluster Deprovisioning